rajgoel/course-scientific-programming/07-lecture/slides.md

 ## Documentation

-Documentation can automatically be generated from specially formated code comments.
+Documentation can automatically be generated from specially formatted code comments.

 ---